Highlights in the Life of Ezra Taft Benson

 “For a man who opposed big government, Ezra was taking the reins of an enormous department.
 The USDA housed one tenth of its 78,000 employees in the combined Administration and South buildings in Washington, D. C., containing between them nearly five thousand rooms and eight miles of corridors.
 The remainder were scattered in ten thousand locations throughout the United States and in fifty countries.
 His 1953 budget, $2.1 billion, was, next to the Treasury, the largest for any civilian department.
 He and his staff would oversee food needs for 160 million Americans” (Dew, Ezra Taft Benson, 260).

 “In that period, controversy was raging about how to stabilize supply and demand in an uncertain farm economy, and Ezra Taft Benson’s face appeared on the covers of national magazines as he dealt with the problem.
 He spoke forthrightly, without regard for how popular his opinion might be.
 Speaking to farmers and politicians, he dared to suggest that the solutions to economic and political problems are based on spiritual and moral principles, without which no nation can have prosperity or peace.
-In Washington, Elder Benson instigated the practice of opening Cabinet meetings with prayer, and the Bensons presented a family home evening program to the Eisenhowers” (Ensign, July 1994, 15).
+In Washington, Elder Benson instigated the practice of opening Cabinet meetings with prayer, and the Bensons presented a family home evening program to the Eisenhowers” (“President Benson: Voice of Faith,” 15).

 “As U.S. Secretary of Agriculture, Ezra Taft Benson spent eight years in what he called ‘the cross fire’ of national politics. … He was one of only two Cabinet members who lasted both terms of President Dwight D. Eisenhower’s administration. …